An eight-hour flight to Paris? Even in pre-pandemic times, that seems like a lot of work for a single merit badge requirement.

 That includes merit badges.
 As outlined in the BSA’s comprehensive COVID-19 FAQs, “in some cases, virtual ‘visits’ may fulfill the intent of a [merit badge] requirement.”

-The BSA goes on to say that “virtual visits to a city council meeting, national historic landmarks, museums, and art galleries may be acceptable, but swimming, rifle shooting, and motorboating merit badges cannot be completed virtually.”
+The BSA goes on to say that “virtual visits to a city council meeting, national historic landmarks, museums, and art galleries may be acceptable, but swimming, and motorboating merit badges cannot be completed virtually.”

 Three things to remember before proceeding: